TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 SQL models are the main types of models used by SQLMesh.
 SQL models consist of:

 * a `Model` DDL
-* optional sql statements to run before the main query, and
+* any optional sql statements, and
-* the main SQL query
+* the model's `SELECT` statement

 SQL models are designed to look and feel like you're simply using SQL, but can be customized for advanced use cases.